ranger097/ranger097_nixos_dotfiles/README.md

 (*Quick note, the colors in this flake might seem off because I use hyprsunset, you can easily disable it in hyprland.conf*)

 ## Instructions:
-This flake is hardware agnostic (*because nixos is [Goated](https://pbs.twimg.com/media/HA4fYrxXkAE0Rt3.jpg) like that*), but there are a few steps you need to take in order to successfully use this flake.
+This flake is hardware "agnostic(*for lack of a better word*)" (*because nixos is [Goated](https://pbs.twimg.com/media/HA4fYrxXkAE0Rt3.jpg) like that*), but there are a few steps you need to take in order to successfully use this flake.
+If you dont have [luks](https://youtu.be/iRtVfqBXNVE?si=AU-ZzNTCsll_NwXP) encryption, you should start with that first.
+Second, secure boot is not optional with this flake you would be better off just cloning the repo or forking it and just copying what you want.
+This system is flake designed to be secure (*and cool*).

 ## 1. Secure Boot (*aka lanazaboote*).
 The first step you must take is going to your bios settings and turning on secure boot. __IMPORTANT!__: You must make sure it is in "__AUDITED__" mode and __NOT__ in __"DEPLOYED"__ mode. <br/>